rmody3/web-0217-lectures/nested_forms/notes.md

   3     girl meets world

 1. if it is a belongs to relationship, the it has the foreign id
 2. For a has many relationship, there cannot be a foreign key for that respective relationship
 3. If you have a many to many relationship, there must be at least one other table.

 Main concept: whenever I put a foreign key on a table, I am telling an row of that table, that it only has one.

+Task:
+# GOAL: make a characters/new form, which takes in the charcter name, and creates
+# a new character with that name.
+# After it creates the character, redirect_to the characters show page,
+# where we will display
+# the character's name.